Leonardo-Boss/suckless-site/suckless.org/style.md

 Switch
 ------
 * Do not indent cases another level
-* Comment cases that fall through
+* Comment cases that FALLTHROUGH

 Headers
 -------